NBISweden/sda-cli/README.md

 ```bash
 ./sda-cli login <login_target>
 ```
-where `login_target` is the URL for the the RI Life Science login, or for Big Picture: https://login.bp.nbis.se/
+where `login_target` is the URL can be the login endpoint for Big Picture (https://login.bp.nbis.se/), Federated EGA (https://login.test.fega.nbis.se/) or Genomic Data Infrastructure (https://login.gdi.nbis.se/)

 This will throw a link in the terminal for the user where they can go and log in.
-After the login is complete, a configuration file will be created in the tool's directory with the name of `sda-cli-session`
+After the login is complete, a configuration file will be created in the tool's directory with the name of `.sda-cli-session`

 # Developers' section
 This section contains the information required to install, modify and run the `sda-cli` tool.